 Additional resume tips for professional roles

-Your resume should not be longer than 2 pages, even if you have been working for a long time.
+Your resume should not be longer than two pages, even if you have been working for a long time.
 Only include the last 15 years of your work experience.

 List accomplishments as well as what your tasks were.
-If you worked on an impressive project, give a little detail about it.
+If you worked on a unique project, give a little detail about it.
 An example would be a project you worked on that was very expensive or where you had to manage many people.

-If you went to a school that was famous or hard to get into, make sure to add that to your “education” section.
+If you went to a famous or challenging school to get into, make sure to add that to your “education” section.

 Customization resume tips: how to create a job-specific resume